 - If your child already has identified mental health problems such as anxiety or depression, then encourage them to contact the university before attending so that they can access extra student support.
 The level of support provided by universities is often very good

 - Children also need to prepare themselves for a huge change in social circumstances.
 The likelihood is that old friendship groups will be dismantled, first romances may end and the students will be faced with the challenge of building up new relationships and making new friends

 The majority of difficulties the students have in the first term of university are related to anxiety and depression or harmful use of substances or alcohol.
-However, unfortunately, early adulthood is also the time when more serious mental illnesses such as bipolar disorder and schizophrenia can show up, so a thorough mental health assessment may be needed if functioning is being affected.
+However, unfortunately, early adulthood is also the time when more serious mental illnesses such as bipolar disorder and schizophrenia can show up, so expert mental health treatment may be needed if functioning is being affected.